kmkr/splendid-nudibranch/content.md

 Location		Dumaguete, The Philippines
 Tags			anemonefish clownfish 2013 anemone
 Latin			Amphiprion ocellaris
 Description		Clownfish hatch near the surface and travel deeper to search for a host anemone when they reach their juvenile stage.
-Within a clownfish population there is a strict hierarchy where juveniles begin at the bottom and have to gradually move upwards by proving their abilities to the rest of the population.
+Within a clownfish community there is a strict hierarchy where juveniles begin at the bottom and have to gradually move upwards by proving their abilities to the rest of the population.
 During this time they may be victims to agression, and possibly eviction from the anemone by more mature clownfish.

 DSC00571.jpg